-- In particular, the Khoekhoe SGF rules out a number of possible analyses which either argue for hidden structure or for the CSC being outside the syntax proper. - Khoekhoe also raises a typological puzzle: What exactly is the property that it and Germanic have in common, but other languages lack?
+- In particular, the Khoekhoe SGF rules out a number of possible analyses which either argue for hidden structure or for the CSC being outside the syntax proper. - I will argue that Khoekhoe pushes us towards an analysis where the coordination involved in SGF constructions is fundamentally asymmetric: The extracted items were never actually in the first conjunct. - However, this leaves a typological puzzle: Why is this asymmetric coordination not more widely available?